rweigel/phys305/capacitance.md

 # Introduction

-Capacitance is a property of any two isolated conductors; conductors are isolated when there can be no flow of charges betwee them.
+Capacitance is a property of any two isolated conductors; conductors are isolated when there can be no flow of charges between them.
 Capacitance is a quantity that can be used to answer any of these three questions.

 1. If I put $+Q$ on one of the conductors and $-Q$ on the other, what will be the difference in electric potential, $\Delta V$, between the conductors?
 2. If I put $+Q$ on one of the conductors and $-Q$ on the other, how much energy will it take to move a test charge $q_o$ from one conductor to the other?
 3. If I have a battery with an electric potential difference $\Delta V$ between its terminals and I connect each terminal to different conductors, how much charge will appear on the conducting surfaces?
-As will be discussed, due to charge conservation, an equal and opposite amount of charge will appear on the conductors.

-The reason that we can answer these questions is that the amount of positive charge $Q$ and potential difference $\Delta V$ are related by
+The reason that we can answer these questions is that the amount of charge $Q$ and potential difference $\Delta V$ are related by

 $$C=\frac{Q}{|\Delta V|}$$